 Based on average salaries, the states and districts where Pharma Techs are paid the best are: California ($45,200), Alaska ($44,280), Washington ($43,910), District of Columbia ($42,240), and Oregon ($42,160).

 It depends on your career path.
-Certificate programs can generally be completed in a year or less, while associate degree programs take closer to two years to complete.
+Certification training programs can generally be completed in a year or less, while associate degree programs take closer to two years to complete.

 The program is 120 days, and teaches new technicians customer service skills, the business of pharmacy, patient safety, workflow and inventory.